 Sixteen trials that were analyzed concluded that testosterone is a useful treatment for depression in men.
-The trails looked at several different aspects to home in on testosterone’s effectiveness:
+The trials looked at several different aspects to home in on regarding testosterone’s effectiveness:

 Age.
 Testosterone was a more efficient mood-booster in men under age 60.
 In older men, testosterone was not as effective.

 The degree of depression.
-Testosterone was most useful for in men with either minor depression or dysthymia, a type of depression that has less intense symptoms but lasts longer.
-With severely depressed men testosterone helped, but not as much as with men with less depression.
+Testosterone was most useful in men with either minor depression or dysthymia, a type of depression that has less intense symptoms but lasts longer.
+With severely depressed men, testosterone helped but not as much as with men with less severe depression.

-A Japanese study observed fifty men with an average age of 57 who had low-t and were treated by urologists at the Kobe University Graduate School of Medicine in Japan.
+A Japanese study observed 50 men with an average age of 57 who had low-T and were treated by urologists at the Kobe University Graduate School of Medicine in Japan.